dayzzy5/Mathematicial-Calculator/README.md

  ### Welcome

 <h2>Description</h2>
-In this project, I will walk through how I created a sample Mathematical-Calculator Application.
+In this project, I will walk through the Mathematical-Calculator Application Testing Result and the code file is available above (First Project.py).
 Please let me know if you have any questions.
 <br />